-This message is displayed and you will hear a chime when the cooling system temperature gets too hot and the engine further enters the engine coolant protection mode.
+This message is displayed when the cooling system temperature gets too hot and the engine further enters the engine coolant protection mode.

 See Engine Overheating on page 5-26 for further information.

 You may also see this message when the vehicle determines a problem with the electronic throttle control.
 See your GM dealer for service.